interrogator/jason-lee-iran/README.md

 ![30.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i30.jpg)

 These ridiculous plastic clacker toy things are an epidemic in Iran.
 Every single child/grown as man has one.

-Random, this kid isn't actually Iran but a displaced Afghan.
+Random: this kid isn't actually Iranian, but a displaced Afghan.
 Kerman, Iran was apparently a dangerous place a few years ago and Lonely Planet warns against 'going outside at night because many people are addicted to drugs'.

 neat